JayLau123/JayLau123/README.md

 ## Hi there  :v:

-🦫 I'm a Research Associate in Prof. Sam Peng's research group with research interests span physics, materials, and machine learning.
+🦫 I'm a Research Associate in Prof. Sam Peng's research group with research interests span physics, materials, and computational science including machine learning.

 ---